Authentication

 - The user provides biometric credentials.

-- The SDK validates that the provided credentials are valid.
+- The operating system validates the provided credentials.

-- If the provided biometric credentials are not valid, the SDK displays an error informing the user that the provided credentials are not valid.
-If supported by the OS version, it also proposes the user to provide device credentials as fallback: PIN, gestures, or password.
+- If the provided biometric credentials are not valid, the operating system displays an error to inform the user.
+If supported by the OS version and enabled during registration, it also proposes the user to provide device credentials as fallback: PIN, gestures, or password.

 - If the provided biometric information is not valid, and too many failed attempts occurred, then the operation fails, and the object managing the error provided in the